starphillips/BristolOpenData/docs/testing.md

 <h4> Test Case ID: MT-006 </h4>
 Test Case Name: The map centres on the user's location <br>
-Description: Verify that when granted permission to use a user's location, the map will centre so that users to seek the nearest centre to them.<br>
+Description: Verify that when granted permission to use a user's location, the map will centre so that users can seek the nearest centre to them.<br>
 Prerequisites: The user has granted permission to use their location. <br>

 <h4> Test Steps:</h4>